- Hridaya Teacher Training Course period: September 24-December 15, 2018

 - Anatomy and physiology classes

-- Hridaya teacher methodology: how to teach Hridaya concepts, how to teach Hridaya Hatha Yoga, etc.
+- Hridaya teaching methodology: how to teach Hridaya concepts, how to teach Hridaya Hatha Yoga, etc.

-- Practicum training – 3 practicum sessions for each HTTC attendee
+- Practicum training—3 practice teaching sessions for each participant

-- Hridaya Retreat training – participation in 2 10-Day Hridaya Silent Meditation Retreats led by Sahajananda.
+- Hridaya Retreat training—participation in two 10-Day Hridaya Silent Meditation Retreats led by Sahajananda

 - Individual evaluation and coaching from Sahajananda

-- The experience of 36 hours of Dark Retreat (kaya kalpa), meditation in complete darkness
+- The experience of 36 hours of Dark Room Retreat (kaya kalpa)—meditation in complete darkness

 Successful completion of this 500-hour course grants participants permission to teach Hridaya Meditation and Hatha Yoga anywhere, with support materials and guidance provided.

-One month prior to the closing of enrollment, if spaces in the course remains open, hopeful participants on the waiting list will be notified that they may join the HTTC.
+If spaces are available in the course one month prior to the closing of enrollment, hopeful participants on the waiting list will be notified that they may join the HTTC.